flowlink/magento_integration/README.md

 docker-compose up
 ```

+Then access the local integration at http://localhost:3001

 ## For running tests

 ```bash
 docker-compose run --rm magento-integration bundle exec rspec
 ```

-Then access the local integration at http://localhost:3001
+After running it, testing coverage can be accessed on ./coverage/index.html

 ## Connection Parameters